Please note: I am available for corporate and media work, writing and speaking but am not currently taking new private

 TV Work: Clydebuilt: The Ships That Made The Commonwealth

 In 2013 I worked with BBC Scotland for three months doing genealogy research for a documentary on the Cutty Sark.
 I was then asked to take part in the programme to present some of my findings.
-The programme will be the first in the series Clydebuilt: The Ships That Made The Commonwealth and will be broadcast on BBC 2 Scotland in April 2014 and on BBC 4 nationwide later in the year.
+The programme was the first in the series Clydebuilt: The Ships That Made The Commonwealth, broadcast on BBC Two Scotland in April 2014 and currently being shown nationwide on BBC Four.

 Sodbury Genealogy One Place Study:

 I run a registered One Place Study - Sodbury Genealogy - devoted to genealogy and family history in Chipping Sodbury and the surrounding parishes in South Gloucestershire.
 The website includes a blog on local history topics.

 I give talks to local clubs and societies on a wide variety of topics related to family history and house history.
 My fees are donated to Macmillan Cancer Support, for whom I am also act as a Macmillan Cancer Voice, giving media interviews on various aspects of cancer and survivorship.